arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

 - the nameless default exchange is a direct exchange

+# fanout exchange

+Fanout exchange always redirects all of the messages to all of the queues bound to it.
+The routing key in the binding, and the routing key associated to the message sent is always ignored.
+As a result, it is meanlingless to assign routing key when fantout exchange is used.

 # TODO
 - the order of exchange and queue declaration
     - what will happen if queue is declared before exchange, and being bound to